ROCm/k8s-device-plugin/docs/user-guide/installation.md

 ## Installation Steps

-Choose either Option 1 OR Option 2 below based on your requirements.
+Choose one of the following options based on your requirements.

 ### Option 1: Standard Device Plugin